Tim Plester: Career

 Plester's many and varied acting credits for TV and film include: Lockout (EuropaCorp), Kick-Ass (Universal), Control (Northsee Pictures), Cuban Fury (Big Talk), Closer to the Moon (Mandragora Movies), Wolf Hall (BBC), Bone in the Throat (Hello and Company), Shifty (Metrodome), Doctor Who (BBC), Life On Mars (BBC), Hustle (BBC), Murphy's Law (BBC), 1066: The Battle For Middle Earth (Channel 4), Magicians (Universal Films), It's All Gone Pete Tong (Vertigo Films), Galavant (ABC), Heist (BBC), Ant Muzak (Film Club), Criminal Justice (BBC), Five Daughters (BBC), Silent Witness (BBC), The Wrong Mans (BBC), Uncle Dad (SMG), Goths (BBC), Residents (BBC), Poliakoff's Friends and Crocodiles (BBC), both series of Paul Whitehouse’s Happiness (BBC) and the 2009 BAFTA-winning short film September.
 Plester played petty thief Linus Brody in the first two series’ of the BBC Birmingham production WPC 56.
 He played the role of Black Walder Rivers in the HBO series Game of Thrones and the homeless junkie Julian in After Life.

 In 2018, he played Roy Thomas Baker, Queen's producer, in the film Bohemian Rhapsody.
 In September 2019, he appeared in an episode of Doctors as Martin Taylor.
 In 2020, he appeared as Mark in the independent Icelandic feature film Backyard Village.
 Plester has also appeared in three episodes of Mackenzie's Crook's re-booted version of Worzel Gummidge for the BBC.
+In 2025, he made his Star Wars debut as Fay Drolla, the rebel droidsmith who reprograms K-2SO in Episode 9 of Andor Season 2.